hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Balloons will shortly navigate the sky,
 >
-> And loaded waggons with the mail will vie;
+> And loaded wagons with the mail will vie;
 >
-> Now on the main, columbian castles float,
+> Now on the main, Columbian castles float,
 >
-> And in steam coaches — there's a table d'hote,
+> And in steam coaches — there's a table d'hôte,
 >
-> Where not as usual, cranimed up toes to toes,
+> Where not as usual, crammed up toes to toes,
 >
 > But room to promenade, and take repose.
 >